 Our Agency is redefining the role public utilities in the 21st century can play in improving their communities and adopting more environmentally-friendly business practices.
 As the first public utility in the nation to adopt Community Benefits and Environmental Justice Policies, we’ve worked with dozens of other government agencies around the nation to replicate our efforts in their local communities.

-We also invite our private sector partners to be good neighbors by including social impact commitments in SFPUC requests for proposals (RFP) at $5 million and more.
+We also invite our private sector partners to be good neighbors by including social impact commitments in SFPUC requests for proposals (RFP) with anticipated contracts of $5 million or more.
 Over the years, these multinational and local engineering, construction and architecture firms have provided resources and opportunities to the community including summer internships, scholarships, technical assistances to local business enterprises, habitat restoration initiatives and installation of solar panels for low-income households.